 The RPB David F. Weeks Award for Outstanding AMD Research (the “Weeks Award”) has been established through the generosity of Research to Prevent Blindness (RPB), an anonymous donor, and the Association of University Professors of Ophthalmology (AUPO), to annually recognize and celebrate an excellent researcher focused on age-related macular degeneration.
 The award carries the name of David F. Weeks, former President and Chairman of Research to Prevent Blindness, in honor of his contributions to the field of vision research.
 The award will be presented at the AUPO Annual Meeting and will carry an unrestricted award of $40,000, payable to the recipient directly and to be used at his or her discretion.

-The nomination period for 2018 is open through June 1.
+The nomination period for 2018 is closed.

 2018 RPB David F. Weeks Award for Outstanding AMD Research